SAP-samples/btp-event-mesh-connectivity-bridge/tutorial/Step3-Onboard-Connectors/README.md

 * **Name:** Add a meaningful name for the connector that helps you identify it.
 There is a 1:1 relationship between Event Mesh and a connector.
 * **Azure Resource Group:** Identify the resource group in Azure where events from Event Mesh will be available for consumption.
 * **Azure Subscription ID:** Identify the pool of resources in Azure that you want to connect to Event Mesh.
-* If events flow from Event Mesh to Azure Event Grid, identify the Partner Topic in Azure where events should be queued.
+* If it is **For Events Flow from Event Mesh to Azure Event Grid**, Enter Partner Topic of your choice which is uniqued in Azure where events should be queued.

 6. Choose **Save**.